 More useful sites:

-CDC: Lyme disease information for health care providers
+CDC: Lyme disease resources for health care providers

 American Lyme Disease Foundation (ALDF)